 Should you want to go for a slightly more feature-rich CPU temperature tracking Mac app, I would recommend you to try out Monit.
 The app works efficiently in offering a quick way to check out the key performance data of Mac.
 For instance, you can use this app to check out several important performance defining things like CPU, network, disk, memory, and even battery.
 Though this notification center widget comes at $2.99, it’s worth the price considering the notable features and reliable performance.

 For the folks who are looking for a complete menubar system manager, iStat Menus is hands down the best bet.
 What gives it an edge over many other rivals is the ability to show a wide range of key performance metrics including CPU, GPU, memory, disk usage, network usage, disk activity, battery, and more.
 Moreover, this macOS app is fully customizable so that you can hide unwanted information and make it show only the metrics that matter to you.
 But keep in mind all these goodies will cost ($10) you way more than other apps.

 Keep a Track of the Current CPU Temperature of Your Mac with Ease

 So, that’s how you can keep an eye on the CPU temperature of your Mac.
-Though I’m quite pleased with the performance of these third-party apps, I would love to have a native macOS feature for this specific functionality.
-Hopefully, Apple introduces it in the next iteration of macOS this fall.
+Since I’m using an M1 MacBook Air, I have to rely on using third party apps like TG Pro.
+However, I would love to have a native macOS feature for keeping a track of my CPU temperature on M!
+Macs with macOS Monterey.
+Hopefully, Apple introduces it soon.
 Have any feedback?
 Feel free to share your thoughts in the comments and also let us know which one of these apps have been able to catch your attention.